kj-grogu/identifyeye_assignment/README.md

-Clone the code in to dir
+Download the code into a directory

 Navigate to the dir in terminal and use below commands